mkoohafkan/mkoohafkan.github.io/_posts/2018-09-29-plotting-marginal-distributions-anywhere-with-ggplot.md

 #' @param compute.on The data to compute densities over.
 #' @param group.by A grouping variable specifying where to
 #'   compute densities.
-#' @param rescale.max If `TRUE`, rescale all density curves
+#' @param rescale.height Rescale density curves
-#'   to a common maximum.
-The specified maximum reflects the
+#'   to a maximum height on the mapped scale.
-#'   maximum height of the density curve on the mapped scale.
+#' @param trim Minimum density height to maintain at the left
-#' @param trim minimum density to maintain at the left and right
+#'   and right extremes of each density line.
+Accepts a single
-#'   extremes of the density line.
-Accepts a single value or a
+#'   value or a two-element vector specifying left and right
-#'   two-element vector specifying left and right trim fractions,
+#'   trim fractions, respectively.
-#'   respectively.
+#' @return A data.frame with columns `group`, `value`, and
-#' @return A data.frame with columns `group`, `value`, and `density`.
+#'   `density`.
 marginal_densities = function(data, compute.on, group.by,
-  rescale.max = 1, trim = 0) {
+  rescale.height = 1, trim = 0) {
 	if(trim < 0)
 	  stop('Argument "trim" must be positive.') temp = data[c(compute.on, group.by)]